danielmmckeown/hazbuddy/HazBuddy Overview.md

 ## Solution
 HazBuddy is a web application that walks Increment Monitors through completing a Shipper's Declaration of Dangerous Goods (SDDG).
 HazBuddy allows users to prepare and file a SDDG online, using a step-by-step interview process that guides them through the SDDG preparation and certification process.

-HazBuddy offers a range of features and tools to help users prepare their DSDD accurately and efficiently, including:
+HazBuddy offers a range of features and tools to help users prepare their SDDG accurately and efficiently, including:

 **User Authentication:** Users must create an account and log in to access the software.
 **Data Collection:** Users input their hazardous material information, including TK.